simondlr/simondlr-lumen/content/posts/2019-05-14-random-walks-across-the-aisle-introducing-certainty-through-randomness-in-electoral-systems.md

 The great Aristotle said:

->   “Democracy arose from the idea that those who are equal in any respect are equal absolutely.
+  _“Democracy arose from the idea that those who are equal in any respect are equal absolutely.
 All are alike free, therefore they claim that all are free absolutely...
-The next is when the democrats, on the grounds that they are all equal, claim equal participation in everything.
->
-> It is accepted as democratic when public offices are allocated by lot; and as oligarchic when they are filled by election.”
+The next is when the democrats, on the grounds that they are all equal, claim equal participation in everything.It is accepted as democratic when public offices are allocated by lot; and as oligarchic when they are filled by election.”_

 Such wow.
+The other Doge of Venice.

 ![](/media/dogeofvenice.jpg "In another timeline...")